 2. Customize Each Application

-Scholarship committees look for applicants who align with their mission.
-Tailor your personal statement, essays, and CV to reflect the scholarship’s values.
+Scholarship committees are looking for applicants who align with their values.
+Tailor your personal statement, essays, and CV to reflect the scholarship’s mission and demonstrate how your goals match the organization’s objectives.

 3. Strengthen Your Academic and Extracurricular Profile